 Patients are better supported by healthcare staff who have faster access to their medical information, and when they do not have to repeat information to different NHS staff treating them.
-For example, in a hospital setting, healthcare staff will be able to access a patient's SCR immediately enabling faster assessment.
+For example, in a hospital setting, healthcare staff will be able to access a patient's SCR quickly, enabling faster assessment.

-SCRs can support better, safer prescribing of medication for patients by providing up to date information on a patient's allergies, previous adverse reactions and medications.
+SCRs support better, safer prescribing of medication for patients by providing up to date information on a patient's allergies, previous adverse reactions and medications.

-SCRs will enable vulnerable patient groups and those patients that are unable to communicate well with healthcare staff.
+SCRs enable vulnerable patient groups and those patients that are unable to communicate well with healthcare staff.
 For example, a non-English speaking patient who might struggle to communicate his condition would no longer be disadvantaged as his SCR would be available to the treating clinician.

 Additional information, such as end of life care plans and relevant diagnoses, may be available to inform clinical care where it is appropriate.

 All information is confidential and only accessible to staff with NHS Smartcards.

 Benefits to NHS healthcare staff

 Important patient information will be available to authorised healthcare staff treating patients in an emergency, where they had previously not had access to it.
 This will be particularly useful to NHS staff treating patients in an emergency, when a patient needs treatment out of hours or away from their local area.